1. Which parks are part of the Walt Disney World Resort?

 3. Is FastPass free and how do I use it?

 FastPass is free!
 You can make FastPass selections using using the My Disney Experience App or at the kiosks located within the parks.
 The FastPasses are loaded right onto your MagicBand or park tickets so you don’t need any additional tickets to use them.
 You can have up to three selected at a time, then when the first three are used you may make selections one at a time.

-This may sound like a silly question but it’s actually something a lot of guests ask!
-What they really mean is what time will the parade reach where they are watching it from.
+The Festival of Fantasy parade was a regular for the 3:00pm time each and every day.
+It has however recently shifted to a 2:00pm time slot.
+Keep in mind, the parade may take a while to reach where you are watching it from.
 For instance, if the parade starts in Frontierland, it may not get to Main Street until 10 minutes later.
 The times by location won’t make too much of a difference, but considering this may help plan when you should get your spot to watch the parade.

 For a no obligation, FREE Quote with new bookings contact our sponsor Magical Vacation Planner by calling: 1(407)442-0289

 Or for a free no obligation quote with new bookings you can fill out the form by Clicking HERE!